nicolauria1988/oasis/README.md

 end
 ```

-- To test the application feel free to create account with fake email
-  (there is currently no email verification)
+- To test the application feel free to create an account with a fake email (currently no email verification)